bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-c/programs.rst

     db_port=0
     db_socket=

 If the :option:`-c` option is given with the |bareosDir| configuration, there is no need to enter any of the command line arguments, in particular the working directory as :program:`bareos-dbcheck` will read them from the file.

 If the :option:`-f` option is specified, :program:`bareos-dbcheck` will repair (**fix**) the inconsistencies it finds.
 Otherwise, it will report only.

 If the :option:`-b` option is specified, :program:`bareos-dbcheck` will run in batch mode, and it will proceed to examine and fix (if :option:`-f` is set) all programmed inconsistency checks.
 If the :option:`-b` option is not specified, :program:`bareos-dbcheck` will enter interactive mode and prompt with the following:

 .. code-block:: sh
-    :caption:

     Hello, this is the database check/correct program.
     Modify database is off.
 Verbose is off.